thewizster/BabyKeyboard/README.md

 ## Description
 This is a simple keyboard game for babies.
 Baby wants to bang/type on the keyboard but baby seems to find every unknown shortcut and easter egg every built into the operating system.
 I then have to put computer back together again.

+Run this fun game and let baby bang/type on the keyboard to make stars appear while grandpa uses the arrow keys to drive the spaceship.

-This is a work in progress.
-It works but does not have all of the functionality I would like.
+This is a work in progress...

 ## Features
+- Runs on Windows
-- Simple and easy to use
+- Simple and easy to play
     - Runs full screen across multiple monitors
-    - Baby presses/bangs any key and the screen color changes every few seconds
+    - Baby presses/bangs keys and stars appear with a fun poppiing sound
+    - Grandpa uses the arrow keys to drive the spaceship
+    - Fun background music
     - Pressing ESC and X keys will exit the game
 - Colorful and fun
 - No ads